fegaras/DIQL/README.md

 ## Installation:

-DIQL requires Scala 2.11, and at least one of the following 3 DISC platforms:
+DIQL requires Scala 2.11.
+It runs on the following 3 DISC platforms:
-Apache Spark, Apache Flink, Twitter Cascading/Scalding.
+Apache Spark, Apache Flink, and Twitter Cascading/Scalding.
+It can also run on Scala's Parallel Collection library.

 ### Installation on Spark